vignesh-TG/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hello,
-I am working as a postdoctoral fellow with Prof. Pushpavanam at the Department of Chemical Engineering, Indian Institute of Technology Madras.
-My research here focusses on understanding the thermocapillary migration of drops in an unbounded, quiescent liquid.
+I am a postdoctoral at the Department of Chemical Engineering, Indian Institute of Technology Madras.
+I am primarily interested in understanding multiphase flows using computational and theoretical techniques.